Aleck/module-acc/README.md

 ### How to use the simulator ###

 Once you have installed the application and the module, build the kernel to commit the added files in the linux executable.
-The stub acts in the like the standalone simulator, except the fact that if no paramters is passed it assume that the config file and the linux exutable are in the working directory.
+The stub acts like the standalone simulator, except the fact that if no paramters is passed it assume that the config file and the linux exutable are in the working directory.

 We use a modified configuration file, which is based on the generic file found in linux/arch/openrisc plus a geniric section that rapresent the physical device: